Tarsnap/kivaloo/README.md

   starts, operation B will see the results of operation A.
-* Unlike most data stores based on log-structured storage, the kvlds utility performs background cleaning based on the I/O rate and the amount of disk space used; thus there is no need to for separate periodic "compaction" to be performed.
+* Unlike most data stores based on log-structured storage, the kvlds utility performs background cleaning based on the I/O rate and the amount of disk space used; thus there is no need for separate periodic "compaction" to be performed.
 * Due to the use of a B+Tree to store key-value pairs, kivaloo supports "RANGE" requests.